-There are no restrictions on the kind of problems, but ideally they should be of interesting nature such as practice-related problems and puzzles etc. Problem submissions with real-world instances are welcome warmly.
-Models for the 2016 challenge can only use integer and Boolean variables.
+There are no restrictions on the kind of problems, but ideally they should be of interesting nature such as practice-related problems and puzzles etc. Problem submissions with real-world instances are particulary welcome.
+Models for the 2017 challenge can only use integer and Boolean variables.

 As in the last year, we anticipate local search entrants in this years challenge again, ideally a MiniZinc model should wrap symmetry breaking constraints in a predicate "symmetry_breaking_constraint" defined as